 The share link opens a page on the right with a provision to edit user and group permissions on the resource. see picture below

 You can set the following types of permissions:

-- Manage allows to update, delete, change permissions, publish and unpublish the layer.
+Manage: allows to update, delete, change permissions, publish and unpublish the resource.

 When assigning permissions to a group, all the group members will have those permissions.
 Be careful in case of editing permissions.

 This feature is available only when enabling